nmoody9899/cen3031_final/README.md

 Download Node.js from here: https://nodejs.org/en/download/

-Once you clone the repo navigate to the server folder on Terminal/Command line interface and run: npm ci npm install
+Once you clone the repo navigate to the server folder on Terminal/Command line interface and run: \n npm ci \n npm install